 “Yeah,” sighs Maruyama.
 “Nobody came to see that one, either.”
 He looks out over the packed cinema at the Edinburgh Filmhouse, and raises a quizzical eyebrow.
 “What did you think?”
 The crowd bursts into raucous applause for his 14-year-old movie.
 This frail old man, so shaky that my heart’s in my mouth every time I have to watch him climb some steps, beams with pure joy.

-Jonathan Clements is the author of Anime: A History.
-This article first appeared in NEO #167, 2017.
+Jonathan Clements is the author of A Brief History of Japan.
+This article first appeared in NEO 171, 2017.

 Up on the All the Anime blog, I review Hikari Hori’s new book Promiscuous Media: Film and Visual Culture in Imperial Japan 1926-1945, which has an entire chapter on the development of animated propaganda.